isomerpages/csa-otcep/pages/Speakers.md

 – General of the National Trades Union Congress (NTUC).
-Mrs Teo was concurrently Chief Executive Officer of the not-for-profit organisation Business China, a platform launched by then Minister Mentor Lee Kuan Yew and then China Premier Wen Jiabao to strengthen Singapore’s bicultural foundation.</p>
+Mrs Teo was concurrently Chief Executive Officer of the not-for-profit organisation Business China, a platform launched by then Minister Mentor Lee Kuan Yew and then China Premier Wen Jiabaoto strengthen Singapore’s bicultural foundation.</p>
 <p>An alumna of Dunman High School and Raffles Junior College, Mrs Teo graduated
 from the National University of Singapore, winning several honours including the Rachel Meyer Book Prize for being the Best Woman Student.
 She obtained